Translation Editing Proofreading

 Two Critical Quality Control Measures

-The translation of content for diverse audiences has become standard practice for most organisations needing to share information in multiple languages.
-When a new translation project is identified, the project manager needs to find the most qualified language service provider partner to achieve the project goals accurately, on time and on budget.
+The Translation of content for diverse audiences has become standard practice for most organisations needing to share information in multiple languages.
+When a new Translation Editing Proofreading project is identified, the project manager needs to find the most qualified language service and Proofreading provider partner to achieve the project goals accurately, on time and on budget.
 Specifically asking about the quality control process is critical to ensure a positive outcome.
-The importance of editing and proofreading cannot be stressed enough.
+The importance of Translation Editing Proofreading cannot be stressed enough.

 Are Editing and Proofreading the Same?